You progress as a Vampire depending upon your satiation and how many victims you have fed upon.

 Different stages of your vampirism will bring about new strengths, powers, and weaknesses.
 Stats and abilities scale with level categories: 1-19, 20-29, 30-39, 40-49, 50+

 You have in-depth knowledge of your vampiric state and you will know when your blood reserves will deplete.
 A detailed description of your Vampiric Stage can be found under "Active Effects" - it also has a timer (real life time) to let you know when you will progress to the next stage.
 I have also implemented a customizable hotkey (V by default) that lets you track your Vampire status – it requires SKSE.
+A new fully customizable blood meter can display your blood levels if you wish.

 Long-term feeding on victims will enhance your vampirism and you will enjoy stronger attacks, increased defense, and all new additional abilities.
 Rank progression is determined by your experience in Skyrim and the number of victims you have drained of blood.
 You can choose to have ranks based on feeding victims and your level, or just the number of feeding victims.